-Eastbury Manor House|
+|Eastbury Manor House|

-Eastbury Manor House and gardens have closed to the public.
-More information about the closure and online activities available during this time can be found on their website,
+Eastbury Manor House and gardens are still closed to the public.
+More information about their reopening will be available in due course.

 |Healthy Lifestyles||We are moving a number of our healthy lifestyles services to phone referral and appointments.
 If a resident is an existing customer they can contact the team via email at firstname.lastname@example.org or on the phone on 020 8724 8018.|